nekodjin/c-web-server/README.md

 - Clang-C
 - Makefile

-To begin, you'll need to run the setup script, `setup.py`.
-This will verify the toolchain components, and then automatically register a toolchain configuration.
-If you're missing any toolchain components, the script will notify you at this step.
-If you change any of the toolchain components, you can re-run the script to update your toolchain configuration.

-After setup, use `make` to build and start the server.
+Use `make` (or `make run`) to build and run the server.
 To build the server without running it, use `make build`.
-The server binary is called `server`.
+The server executable is called `server`.

+The first time you build the server, a setup script will run.
+This script verifies that the requried toolchain components are installed, and then generates and stores a toolchain configuration.

+To remove old build artifacts in preparation for building from scratch, use `make clean`.
+This will also remove the stored toolchain configuration.
+You should run `make clean` whenever you update or modify a toolchain component, such as your Clang-C installation.